Cank256/payie_node/gateway/README.md

 - Version Control: Git

 ## Local Development Setup
-To set up payie gateway on your local machine make sure you have the above tech specs installed, the follow these steps:
+To set up payie gateway on your local machine make sure you have the above tech specs installed, then follow these steps:

 1. Clone the repository:
    ```